 - Health guidance and counseling (including breast feeding and nutrition)

 - One routine eye examination by an ophthalmologist or optometrist every 2 years beginning at age 3.
 These routine eye exams offered between the child's 3rd and 6th birthdays should include screening for amblyopia and strabismus.
-(Coverage for well-child eye exams end on the child’s 6th birthday.)
+(Coverage for Well-Child Eye ExamsEye exams through TRICARE’s Well-child Care benefit are routine eye exams that may be given every two years between the ages of three and six that also include screening for amblyopia (lazy eye) and strabismus (crossed eyes).
+These eye exams are provided by an optometrist or ophthalmologist. end on the child’s 6th birthday.)

 This list of covered services is not all inclusive.
 TRICARE covers services that are medically necessary and considered proven.
 There are special rules or limits on certain services, and some services are excluded.